cperezprieto/guacamole-simple-connection/README.md

 Tomcat servlet to access through RDP to VMs using Guacamole.
 The access is done sending the needed Guacamole parameters inside a JWT.

-It can be run toghether with the [docker-guacamole](https://github.com/cperezprieto/docker-guacamole) project.
+It can be run together with the [docker-guacamole](https://github.com/cperezprieto/docker-guacamole) project.

 ## Build
 mvn package